vq-is-team/backend-exam/README.md

     * API to display the Country's Initial, Name and Capital
     * API to display the Country's Initial, Name, Capital, Region, Flag, Currency and link to  google maps
   * Once your done with the changes, merge the two branches to a new RELEASE branch
-  * After successfully merging, create a PULL REQUEST to MASTER branch
+  * After successfully merging, create a PULL REQUEST to MAIN branch
+  * Merge the Pull Request to MAIN then send us a invite to join the repo so we can check your work